Car Collector International

 M838TE V8 — GT4 engine with restrictor removed, service scheduling

-The 620R engine is the 570S GT4 race unit with the FIA BoP restrictor removed — 612 bhp / 620 PS / 456 kW, 620 N·m / 457 lb·ft (Wikipedia, fetched, verbatim).
+The 620R engine is the 570S GT4 race unit with the FIA BoP restrictor removed — 612 bhp / 620 PS / 456 kW, 620 N·m / 457 lb·ft.
 Service the car exclusively through the McLaren Retailer network or a McLaren-authorised independent — the M838TE is well understood inside that network but the 620R's GT4-derived calibration warrants specialist attention.
-Service interval is annual by time or 10,000 miles by mileage, whichever first (VERIFY against the specific service book — many 620R cars have low road mileage but heavy track hours, and hours-in-service is the more relevant metric).
+Service interval is annual by time or 10,000 miles by mileage, whichever first (verify against the specific service book — many 620R cars have low road mileage but heavy track hours, and hours-in-service is the more relevant metric).
 Turbo hardware is generally durable; look for coolant loss, boost-related fault codes, and — critically — the DME / ECU fault-code history for evidence of unauthorised map changes or track-day over-rev events.

 Suspension, brakes and tyres — track-focused, road-usable within limits